parikshit-rs/Login-form/README.md

 > response.ejs is provided

-7. At last create a folder names 'public', inside this folder create the css file for your project.
+7. At last create a folder named 'public', inside this folder create the css file for your project.

 > styles.css and a royalty free background image is provided in public folder.